 How do I apply?

-Awards are intended for the establishment and/or future development of the start-up.
+The awards are intended for the establishment and/or future development of the start-up.

 A judging committee of representatives from the private and public sectors will determine which entrants become finalists for round two based on the slide submissions.